ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 document specifically.
 The gossip message format specified can still be useful for this task though.

+# Overview

+TBD

+# Transports

+A gossip transport is responsible for sending and receiving gossip messages over a specific protocol, like HTTPS or XMPP.

+The way a transport uses its external protocol to convey gossip messages is specified by the transport itself and out of scope for this document.

+A transport registers with a gossip service, either by being compiled into the service, being dynamically loaded into it or by connecting to it over a socket endpoint, local or remote.
+In the case of a connecting transport, the transport has to authenticate with the service by sending a shared secret in an {{AUTHENTICATE-REQUEST}}
+message.

+## Defined transports

+- gossip-transport-https = "gossip-transport-https"
+- gossip-transport-tls = TBD
+- gossip-transport-xmpp = TBD
+- gossip-transport-dns = TBD
+- gossip-transport-tor = TBD
+- gossip-transport-webrtc = TBD

-# Message format and processing
+# Message format and processing {#message}

-## Message description {#message}

-### GOSSIP-MSG
+The message format is described in {{GOSSIP-MSG}}.

+## Validation of received messages {#validation}

+Peers MUST validate all gossip messages, incoming and outoing, by verifying GOSSIP-MSG 'gossip-data' according to the rules of the log indicated by 'log-id'.
+Messages with an unknown log id or which signature don't check out correctly MUST be silently discarded.

+Transports MAY validate gossip messages before relaying them.

+Peers MAY respond to an incoming message by sending one or more messages back to the transport it was received from.

+# Gossip service protocol {#protocol}

-Gossip messages are text messages in S-expression format sent over a reliable data stream.
+Gossip messages are ASCII messages in S-expression format sent over a reliable data stream.

+\[FIXME will implementors be sad about sexps and ask for json?\]

+## AUTHENTICATE-REQUEST {#AUTHENTICATE-REQUEST}

+AUTHENTICATE-REQUEST messages are sent from transports to the gossip service.

+- command = "gossip-authenticate-request-0"

+- shared-secret = string

+## AUTHENTICATE-RESPONSE {#AUTHENTICATE-RESPONSE}

+AUTHENTICATE-RESPONSE messages are sent from the gossip service to a transport as a response to an AUTHENTICATE-REQUEST message.

+- command = "gossip-authenticate-response-0"

+- response = "ok" \| "bad-auth"

+## ENUMERATE-TRANSPORTS-REQUEST {#ENUMERATE-TRANSPORTS-REQUEST}

+ENUMERATE-TRANSPORTS-REQUEST messages are sent from peers to the gossip service.

+- command = "gossip-enumerate-transports-request-0"

+## ENUMERATE-TRANSPORTS-RESPONSE {#ENUMERATE-TRANSPORTS-RESPONSE}

+ENUMERATE-TRANSPORTS-RESPONSE messages are sent from the gossip service to a peer in response to an ENUMERATE-TRANSPORTS-REQUEST message.

+- command = "gossip-enumerate-transports-request-0"

+- transports = list of registered transports

+## GOSSIP-MSG {#GOSSIP-MSG}

 Gossip messages are sent by peers and transports to the gossip service.

-The gossip service forwards messages from peers according to the 'destination' in the message.
-The gossip service forwards messages from transports to all connected peers.
+The gossip service MUST forward messages from peers to all registered transports given in 'destination' of the message.

+The gossip service MUST forward messages from transports to all connected peers.

 An outgoing message is sent by a peer and received by a transport.